jceminer/cn_gpu_miner/README.md

 To mine Monero before the fork, add parameter --variation 3, after, use --variation 15\
 Please update **even if you don't mine Monero** since other coins and marketplaces will probably fork too.

-## The 0.33b8 offers a speed increase in most cases and a more stable hashrate, you're advised to upgrade even if you didn't experience problems on older versions.
+## The 0.33b8 and later offers a speed increase in most cases and a more stable hashrate, you're advised to upgrade even if you didn't experience problems on older versions.
+The 0.33b11 is recommended.

 #### Breaking change: starting with version 0.33, Intel GPUs (including the IGP) are detected, which may invalidate your previous configurations.